EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/04-Product-Requirements.md

 - Can we improve the speed or force of the door opener for heavier doors?
 - Can we make the Auto Door lighter weight to help with installation and shipping?
 - Do looks and color affect customer's intrest in the product?

+## Summary

+In conclusion, Safety is the most important part of the product.
+This means that there should always be a measure of safety and redundancy while looking at the product.
+The major requirements that this automatic door opener will have is:

+* The product will open when detecting somone nearby
+* The product will stop if there is someone in the way of the door
+* The product will have a switch to disengage the motor in case of emergencies
+* The product will be continually powered by an outlet